 The streets in Hennenman are awash with flooded drinking water.
 PHOTO:: Supplied

-Water, water everywhere but not any drop to drink
+Water, water everywhere but not any drop to drink from taps

 Residents across multiple towns in the Matjhabeng Municipality are facing a severe water crisis as ageing infrastructure, persistent leaks, and poor municipal maintenance leave thousands without reliable access to water.